Skip to main content

 For people in high-income countries, measles seems like a disease from the past, thanks to the measles, mumps and rubella vaccine that is routinely administered during pediatric doctor’s visits.
 But measles remains a dire threat to children in low-income nations, with most deaths occurring in children under the age of 5.

-For over two decades, UNICEF and partners have been working with governments and communities to carry out mass vaccination campaigns and to improve disease surveillance.
+For decades, UNICEF and partners have been working with governments and communities to carry out mass vaccination campaigns and to improve disease surveillance.

 How do children miss out on the measles vaccine?